Artesian Well Park: Water quality and safety

 To ensure the water flowing from the spring is potable, Salt Lake City tests it weekly for coliform bacteria and monthly for perchlorate.
 Tests for metals and chemical contaminants like pesticides and herbicides are performed annually.
+Salt Lake City's 2023 Drinking Water Quality Report notes that the Artesian Well Park fountain is not part of the municipal drinking water system, but is routinely monitored for coliform, perchlorate, and other contaminants.
 Good4Utah had water from the spring independently tested, and found that the water did not contain pesticides, chlorine, fluoride, bacteria, arsenic, or lead.
 The Good4Utah test also showed that the water was relatively hard, containing a lot of calcium, magnesium, and iron.
 In 2007, the artesian spring water did test positive for perchlorate at a level of 4.6 parts per billion (ppb), which was below the EPA's guideline of 24.5 ppb.
 The safe level for perchlorate in drinking water is debated, with some states setting it at 200 ppb and others setting it at 1 ppb.
 For 2015-2016, Salt Lake City reported a perchlorate level in the water of 2-4 ppb.

+In 2021, Salt Lake City temporarily shut down a separate artesian fountain at Liberty Park after routine testing detected coliform bacteria; city officials noted that the Liberty Park source is not part of the municipal drinking water system and directed visitors to use the Artesian Well Park fountain during the closure.

+In 2025, the U.S. Environmental Protection Agency (EPA) reaffirmed that perchlorate concentrations detected in most U.S. drinking water systems, including levels comparable to those found at Artesian Well Park, do not currently warrant a national regulation under the Safe Drinking Water Act.
+However, following a federal court order, EPA is in the process of developing a proposed National Primary Drinking Water Regulation for perchlorate by November 2025, with a final rule scheduled for 2027.

 Water source

-The spring is fed by an aquifer that extends all the way up underneath the University of Utah, and may be fed in part by Red Butte Creek.
-Percolation to the spring is quite slow, with water from as close as five blocks away taking three years to arrive at the spring.
+According to Salt Lake City Public Lands, the well is supplied by an aquifer fed by a recharge area beginning near Red Butte Creek beneath the University of Utah.
+Earlier reporting from Salt Lake City's Department of Public Utilities indicated that water five blocks east of the spring can take about three years to reach the well and that water near the university may require more than a decade to percolate through the aquifer.
 The nearby Tracy Aviary in Liberty Park also contains natural springs.

+A 2019 hydrogeologic study using environmental tracers and noble gas thermometry found that artesian springs in northeast Salt Lake Valley are primarily fed by young, valley-sourced recharge rather than deeper mountain-block groundwater.
+The study also identified Red Butte Creek as a likely “line-source” contributing to nearby springs, consistent with city reports that the Artesian Well Park source is recharged from the Red Butte aquifer system.
+One artesian well sampled in the study contained a mixture of modern and pre-modern groundwater.